 Mixed logical operators are not allowed without parentheses, for example, “A or B or C” is valid, as well as “A and B and C”, but “A and B or C” is not; the user must write “(A and B) or C” or “A and (B or C)”.

 Assignment is not an operator.

+In addition, bitwise operations can only be performed on variables of modular type.
+This mitigates the problem by making an entire class of failure mechanism only applicable to a rarely used type.
+Also mitigating the problem is that the result of binary comparison operations (<, <=, >, >=, =, /=) is type Boolean; no predefined binary operators can be used on expressions involving two different types.
+Hence even if variable 'x' is modular type, the Ada-equivalent of the expression in the example from ISO/IEC 24772-1 subclause 6.23 (for example, x and 1 = 0) will fail because the SPARK Examiner will detect that the higher precedence operation "1 = 0" produces a Boolean result, which is of a different type to x.

 6.23.2 Guidance to language users